-But what human being doesn’t struggle, even if they don’t reveal their pain to the world?
+But what human beings don’t struggle, even if they don’t reveal their pain to the world?

-I had so many intense and wonderful conversations, and worked through so many exercises designed to help me drop back into my “Essential Self,” the one that knows what I need to do now to fulfill my highest purpose in the life, and to live with the greatest levels of joy.
+I had so many intense and wonderful conversations and worked through so many exercises designed to help me drop back into my “Essential Self,” the one that knows what I need to do now to fulfill my highest purpose in life and to live with the greatest levels of joy.

 It was Sunday afternoon and after absorbing so much intense energy all weekend long, and giving so much out, we were lying by the pool, enjoying the hot Arizona sun.